 Perrenial Phlox are typically hardy in Zones 4-8 and are not considered drought tolerant. (though mine put up with drier conditions, I mulch deeply)

-Perennial Phlox mixes well with other perennials and the sweet-smelling, nectar-rich blossoms attract butterflies and hummingbirds.
+These garden phlox mix well with other perennials such as Echinacea, Daisies, roses, monarda and sea holly.
+The sweet-smelling, nectar-rich blossoms attract butterflies and hummingbirds.

 They can also be used as cut flowers!
 So what is not to love?